 What you need to know about macronutrients

 There is no single food on the planet that is all carbs, all protein or all fat.
 All foods contain a variety of the three macronutrients.
 Your diet should consist of all groups of macro and micro nutrients, but if there is a lack of one, you may notice the following signs:

 - If you feel lethargic, foggy or lack energy, you may need to amp up carb intake

 - If you do not seem to be recovering from your workouts or putting on muscle, protein intake is lacking

 - If you are not putting on or losing enough weight, you may need to consume more carbs and fat

 At the end of the day, macros and micro requirements are mere guidelines and your focus always should be on eating a balanced wholesome diet.
-If you are confused or unsure about the balance of your diet, Avaana can help you find a nutritionist for better dietary understanding.
+If you are confused or unsure about the balance of your diet, Avaana can help you find a nutritionist online for better dietary understanding.